Valagamba

-Valagamba (Sinhala: වට්ඨ ගාමණී අභය, වලගම්බා), also known as the Great Black Lion, Vatta Gamani Abhaya and Valagam Abha, was a king of the Anuradhapura Kingdom of Sri Lanka.
+Valagamba (Sinhala: වට්ඨ ගාමණී අභය, වලගම්බා), also known (in Pāli) as Vaṭṭagāmiṇi Abhaya and Valagam Abha.
+Valagamba was a king of the Anuradhapura Kingdom of Sri Lanka.
 Five months after becoming king, he was overthrown by a rebellion and an invasion from South India, but regained the throne by defeating the invaders fourteen years later.
 He is also known for the construction of the Abhayagiri Dagaba and Aluthepola Ganekanda Raja Maha Vihara.

 Accession to the throne

 Valagamba was the fourth son of King Saddha Tissa, the brother of Dutugamunu.
 His three elder brothers, Thulatthana, Lanja Tissa and Khallata Naga, ruled the country before him.
 A general of the army named Kammaharattaka (Maharattaka) killed Khallata Naga and seized power.
 Valagamba in turn killed Kammaharattaka and took over the throne in 103 BC.

 He adopted Mahaculika, the son of Khallatanaga, as his own son, and took Anuladevi, Mahaculika's mother, as his queen.
 He also had another queen named Somadevi.